da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 Analyze your results and discuss improvements.

 TODO: add more than just on mechanics!
+- Note that DMA and FIFO for uart was broke :/
+- Note that GPIO 15 would trigger 22 :/

 Our 2D LiDAR system achieved its primary goal of capturing rotational distance measurements using a Raspberry Pi Pico, a ToF sensor, and a stepper motor.
 The implementation was successful in demonstrating the core functionality of a low-cost scanning system capable of mapping its surroundings in real-time.